 Check course requirements using the course profiles link www.nr.edu/online/courses.php.

 Yes.
 Because students access their course through a web browser and the Internet, it is best to have your own computer with a high speed Internet connection.
 However, you may come to campus and use one of the many labs available for students.
+These are located in the library on the Dublin Campus and the main hallway at the Christiansburg site.

 If you live in Floyd County, Giles County, Montgomery County, Pulaski County, or Radford City, you are considered within the service region and need to test at one of the two testing centers, either on campus or our Christiansburg site.